FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 **Create PublicIP with a DNS name**

-this publicip server for mgmt purpose, we can use this ip for SSH and WebGUI to Fortiweb VM via IP address or DNS name
+this publicip serve for mgmt purpose, we can use this ip for SSH and WebGUI to Fortiweb VM via IP address or DNS name

 the Fortiweb factory default configuration only have SSH service and WebGUI service enabled on Port1. so this Public IP will be associated to Fortiweb VM Port1.